telicent-oss/telicent-base-images/README.md

 ## Licensing and Usage Terms

 ### Source Code License
-The **source code** for this project is licensed under the Apache License, Version 2.0.
-You can view the full text of the Apache License [here](http://www.apache.org/licenses/LICENSE-2.0).
+The license applied to this project is based on the PolyForm Strict License 1.0.0 You can view the full terms in the LICENSE file.

 ### Built Image License
-When building container images using this source code, please note that the resulting container image is **not** licensed under Apache 2.0.
+When building container images using this source code, please note that the resulting container image is **not** licensed under Polyform.
 Instead, the image is subject to the **Red Hat Universal Base Image (UBI) 9 End User License Agreement (EULA)**.
 You can find the UBI EULA [here](https://www.redhat.com/en/about-red-hat-end-user-license-agreements#UBI).